Recently, Dinocrates Group announced its acquisition of Global Management Systems, Inc. (GMSI), a networking and communications company.

 By this time, Augustine was married with a one-year-old son.

 Augustine took a leave of absence from IBM and started a home automation business called Global Home Management Systems (GHMS).
 “It’s what people refer to now as Internet of Things,” Augustine explained.

 “It was just too early for what I was trying to accomplish.
 There was no internet, there was no bluetooth, there was no wifi, so every job was custom work.
 You literally had to wire devices together, open up [customers’] appliances to figure out how to turn it on and off with extra switches….”

 A year and a half later, Augustine arrived at a crossroads.
 “It wasn’t stressful until the end … when reality overtook, which was ‘You’re not … delivering your half of the income to the family, you gotta do something.’

 That’s when I pivoted and said, ‘OK I gotta get out to customers that pay … like the federal government,’” he laughed.

 Soon after that, the “H” in GHMS was dropped, and Global Management Systems, Inc. was born.

 Reflecting on 30 years of success

-From a monetary standpoint, Hilton calls himself a “success.”
+From a monetary standpoint, Augustine calls himself a “success.”
 However, he often refers to the business he built, ran and then sold after 30 years as “a business based off opportunity.”
 It was never his “dream business”; it was “safe.”